Grey Box Recycling Collection

 • Weight: 22.7 kg (50 lbs) when full

-Benefits of Using the Grey Box
+Benefits of using the Grey Box

 Using the Grey Box diverts waste from landfill and saves natural resources by limiting the amount of raw materials required to produce new products.

 For example, household paper is turned into more paper or made into paper towels.
-Grey Box materials are sorted and sold which offsets program costs to the taxpayer.

 Page Feedback Did you find what you were looking for today?